-The Targeted EIDL Advance is a grant available to eligible small businesses as part of the COVID-19 stimulus bill signed into law on December 27, 2020.
-The Targeted EIDL Advance provides grants of up to $10,000 to eligible small businesses impacted by the coronavirus.
+The Targeted EIDL Advance is a grant of up to $10,000 to eligible small businesses impacted by COVID-19.
 These funds are disbursed more quickly than EIDL loans and do not have to be repaid.

 The EIDL loan is a low-interest, long-term loan that must be repaid over a period of up to 30 years.
 Businesses impacted by the coronavirus can receive up to six months of working capital through this loan program.
 Applying for and receiving the loan may take several weeks or longer.